← Back to 史記

 便 使

-The Great Farmer submitted that the salt and iron assistant Kong Jin and Xianyang said: 'The mountains and seas are the stores of heaven and earth, and all should belong to the Shao Fu.
-Your Majesty does not keep them private, but assigns them to the Great Farmer to assist taxes.
-We wish to recruit people to supply their own expenses, using official tools to make and boil salt, and the officials will give iron pans.
-The floating eating and strange people wish to monopolize and control the goods of the mountains and seas, to become rich and abundant, and to employ and profit from the small people.
-Their discussions that obstructed affairs could not be completely heard.
-Those who dare to privately cast iron tools and boil salt will have the left toe branded, and all of their tools and goods will be confiscated.
-For commanderies that do not produce iron, establish small iron officials, and they will conveniently belong to the local counties.'
-They made Kong Jin and Dongguo Xianyang ride post carriages and tour the world's salt and iron, established official offices, and removed the former salt and iron families' rich ones to serve as clerks.
-The ways of clerks became increasingly mixed, they were not selected, and there were many merchants.
+The Great Farmer submitted a proposal from the salt and iron assistants Kong Jin and Xianyang: 'The mountains and seas are the storehouses of heaven and earth, and should all belong to the Privy Treasurer.
+Your Majesty does not keep them for private use, but assigns them to the Great Farmer to support public revenues.
+We ask to recruit people who will cover their own expenses and use official equipment to boil salt, with the government providing the iron pans.
+Idlers and speculators wish to monopolize the products of the mountains and seas, enrich themselves, and exploit the common people for profit.
+Their obstructionist arguments are too many to listen to.
+Anyone who dares privately to cast iron tools or boil salt shall have the left toe fettered and all tools and goods confiscated.
+In commanderies that do not produce iron, establish minor iron offices and attach them to the local counties.'
+They sent Kong Jin and Dongguo Xianyang by relay carriage to inspect salt and iron operations throughout the empire, establish government offices, and appoint wealthy men from the former salt and iron families as officials.
+The ranks of officials became increasingly mixed and were no longer carefully selected; many were merchants.

 23